Janaury is a month of goodbyes for me.

 Last summer I learned that Bertha and Helga weren't 100% Team Katey.
 They are card carrying members of a group of totalitarian insurectionists called the Bosom Ruination Cancer Army - 2nd Infantry.

 So at the end of this month I will say goodbye to Bertha & Helga, goodbye to breast cancer screenings every six months, goodbye to evenings on the phone with the insurance company, and goodbye to risk.
-I will also say hello to two new friends - I've heard they are Swiss and non-political.
+I will also say hello to two new friends - I've heard they are generally pacifist and non-political.

 Several friends have asked if I am scared.
 Was Elizabeth I scared when she sent Mary, Queen of Scots to the gallows?
-No. I'm sure she wished for a different outcome, that her cousin had not plotted agaisnt her, but at the end of the day she had to put her own life first.
+No. I'm sure she wished for a different outcome, that her cousin had not plotted against her, but at the end of the day she had to put her own life first.

 I'll likely drink a few rounds to the good times I've shared with Bertha & Helga before they meet their doom, but I will not weep for them.
 I am too filled with joy for what their absence means for me.